csound/manual/docs/opcodes/socksend.md

 category:Network
 -->
 # socksend
-Sends data to other processes using the low-level UDP or TCP protocols
+Sends data to other processes using the low-level UDP or TCP protocols.

 Transmits data directly using the UDP (_socksend_ and _socksends_) or TCP (_stsend_) protocol onto a network.
 The data is not subject to any encoding or special routing.
 The _socksends_ opcode send a stereo signal interleaved.